Start a conversation

 Sign up for our legislative action alerts to stay informed and learn how you can advocate for laws that improve safety and justice for survivors of abuse and their children.

 Domestic violence is a complex issue with no simple answers, but it is simple for each of us to play a role in ending it.
-Learn more about our work and how you can get involved by following us on Facebook, Twitter, and Instagram and joining the conversation!
+Learn more about our work and how you can get involved by subscribing to our newsletter or following us on Facebook, Twitter, and Instagram and joining the conversation!

 Our member programs across the state rely on volunteers to do everything from direct service work with survivors to fundraising in the community.
 Contact your local program to find out how you can help.